 The Law School Academic Regulations (found in this handbook) provide details on exceptions regarding examinations and papers.
-Students qualifying for such exceptions or wishing to discuss a personal situation which may affect their ability to take an examination should contact Student Affairs or the Office of Student Records.
-Students who cannot take or complete an examination due to physical or mental health reasons or personal difficulties must contact David Baum or Christine Gregory immediately.
+Students qualifying for such exceptions or wishing to discuss a personal situation which may affect their ability to take an examination should contact the Office of Student Life or the Office of Student Records.
+Students who cannot take or complete an examination due to physical or mental health reasons or personal difficulties must contact Student Life or Student Records immediately.

 Following the grading period, students may review their exams in the faculty assistants' offices at the professors' discretion.
 In some instances, exams may instead be housed in the Reading Room Distribution Center for student review.
 Past exams for most courses are compiled and placed on reserve at the Circulation Desk in the Law Library.
 Additionally, examination questions submitted by faculty for permanent retention are now available online.
 To see an exam, see the Library's Electronic Reserves and Exams page.
 This can be helpful, both to dispel any misconceptions about the exams and to give a feel for what given professors may ask.
 For much more detailed information about exams, see the Office of Student Records Exam webpages.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 625 South State Street,